Addicting Creamy White Chicken Chili

 - Green chilies: I’m using three different kinds here.
 You can use fresh serrano or jalapeño to saute with the onions.
 Then, we’ll add a couple of cans of diced green chilies and ½ cup of pepperoncini peppers.
 If you’re feeling skeptical about this, I can understand.
 But ever since I’ve made pepperoncini chicken, I have loved how well they pair with chicken.
 And trust me, I wouldn’t lead you wrong; these taste great in this chili recipe.

 - Garlic: minced garlic helps flavor the soup further.
-I just use my handy garlic press to press the cloves before adding them into the chili.
+I just use my handy garlic press to press the cloves before adding them to the chili.

-- Seasonings: I’m using ground cumin, ground coriander, and dried oregano to flavor this chili.
+- Spices: I’m using ground cumin, ground coriander, and dried oregano to flavor this chili.
+Feel free to add a dash of chili powder or cayenne pepper if you want a little more heat.

-- Beans: You’ll need white beans, navy beans, or cannellini beans for this recipe.
+- Beans: You’ll need white beans, navy beans, great northern beans, or cannellini beans for this recipe.
 I used canned beans that I drained and gently rinsed before adding them to the chili.
+You could even use pinto if that’s typically what you have in the pantry!

 - Green sauce: This and the pepperoncini are the unusual white chicken chili ingredients.
 The green sauce is called ‘guacamole salsa,’ and I’ve found it at most grocery stores very easily in the same aisle as you find your favorite sauces and salsas.
 It is also available online here if you aren’t able to find it in stores.

-- Heavy cream: Just a drizzle at the end to help make this chili cream and white.
+- Heavy cream: Just a drizzle at the end to help make this chili creamy!

 - Fresh cilantro: fresh cilantro is optional.
-It does add tons of earthy flavor to the chili when we fold in right at the end.
+It does add tons of earthy flavor to the chili when we fold it right at the end.

-How to make the best white chicken chili or all time:
+Instructions for the best white chicken chili of all time:

 - Saute.
 Heat the butter in a large dutch oven or soup pot.
-Once the butter is melted, add the onions and Serranos (or jalapeños) and saute until soft and translucent.
+Once the butter is melted, add the onions and Serranos (or jalapeños) and saute until soft and translucent over medium heat.
 Once you’ve done that, season with minced garlic and ground cumin, allow the cumin to bloom in the melted butter, and the garlic to lose that raw flavor.

 - Let it simmer.
-Then, add the chicken stock, guacamole salsa, ground coriander, dried oregano, diced green chilies, pepperoncini peppers, beans, and bring the chili to a boil.
+Then, add the chicken stock, guacamole salsa, ground coriander, dried oregano, diced green chiles, pepperoncini peppers, and beans.
+Bring the chili to a boil.
+You can also add a cup of defrosted corn from the freezer if you’d like.
 Once bubbles appear on the surface, lower the heat so that it just simmers and let it hang out for 10 minutes.
 This will allow all the flavors to blend and become harmonious.
 If you usually prefer your chili or the thicker side, use your potato masher and mash some of the beans once they’ve softened so that the chili is thicker and heartier.

 - Finish it off.
 Add the shredded chicken, lime zest, and lime juice.
 Once combined, allow the soup to reach a simmer, and continue simmering for 10 minutes.
 Then, taste the soup and make sure you’re happy with the zing.
 If you feel it needs more, add it in now.
 Once we add the heavy cream, it will mellow out the lime flavor a bit more.
 Add the cream and cilantro and stir to combine.
 Taste and adjust with salt as need.
-Serve with chopped avocados and lots of tortilla chips on the side.
+Serve with chopped avocados, sour cream, shredded cheese, and lots of tortilla chips on the side.

 Other chicken recipes you might enjoy: